Even if you’ve never opened a history book, you’ve heard of Normandy.

-This little port town is one of the most picturesque we’ve seen.
+The little port town of Honfleur is one of the most picturesque we’ve seen.
 About one hour away from Rouen, it is worth a long afternoon stop or an overnight stay.

 The 15th-16th-century Vieux-Basin (old harbor) was spared from the bombing in WWII, making it one of the best-preserved towns in the area.
 Lined with seafood restaurants, cute shops, art galleries, and old churches, you could spend hours wandering around snapping pictures and buying local products.
 Make sure to stop by the all wooden Church of St. Catherine’s.

-Most D-day and Mont St. Michel tours start here.
-Plus, there are great restaurants and tons to do in the town itself.
+Most D-day and Mont St. Michel tours start from Bayeux (3).
+Also, there are great restaurants and tons to do in the town itself.
 Make sure to visit the famous Bayeux Tapestry, the 70-meter long embroidered story of the Norman conquest of England.
 Every Saturday morning there is a huge market along the main street, Rue Saint-Malo, with clothes, food, spices, furniture, and more.

 Thrifty Tip: Head to Epicurien for cheap beer, wine, and cheese and meat plates.
 The small plate is only 9 euro and was enough for our dinner!
 It’s also important to note that most restaurants are closed Sunday (and sometimes Monday, too).
 Get a reservation so you don’t have to fight the crowds.